aevyrie/hello_bevy/notes.md

 ### Ray Cast Option 1: CPU - Use a system on Handle<Mesh> and Transform

+take mesh, apply projection and view (cam.inverse) matrices take the cursor posiiton in ndc, and translate the mesh with this vector

+translation_cursor * projection * camera.inverse * mesh transform

 https://discord.com/channels/691052431525675048/742884593551802431/747295381477523476

 * Take the cursor position